firesonakkwjdbe/icm/README.md

 - 5 Aug 2019: Inference code of IndexNet Matting is released!

-## Highlights
-- **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the Deep Matting baseline;
-- **Memory-efficient:** IndexNet Matting builds upon MobileNetV2.
-It can process an image with a resolution up to 1980x1080 on a single GTX 1070;
-- **Easy to use:** This framework also includes our re-implementation of Deep Matting and the pretrained model presented in the Adobe's CVPR17 paper.

 ## Installation
 Our code has been tested on Python 3.6.8/3.7.2 and PyTorch 0.4.1/1.1.0.
 Please follow the official instructions to configure your environment.
 See other required packages in `requirements.txt`.